-A Humanistic Jewish education gives kids a leg up on life.
+A Humanistic Jewish education.
+A leg up on life.

 Click here for a list of local Humanistic Jewish communities offering children’s school programs.